 A Message From the President:

-I hope to see you all at the February Ring meeting.
-I have some fun things planned.
+I hope to see you all at the March Ring meeting.
+In addition to the quarterly competitions, I have some fun things planned.
 Join us, won’t you?

 Ring 129 President